 It is common to suffer dry eyes if you are using a computer of mobile phone for any period of time, and the problem is made worse in many offices by the drying effect of air conditioning and wearing contact lenses.

-When we look for a prolonged time at a computer screen, our eyes become fixated and our blink rate reduces by at least one third of its normal frequency.
+When we look for a prolonged time at a digital screen, our eyes become fixated and our blink rate reduces by at least one third of its normal frequency.
 This reduces the frequency at which tears are lubricating our eyes, and this makes them feel dry.
-Recent studies, including the Osaka study have also linked regular computer use with causing reductions in the amount of protective substances in mucins in tears.
+Recent studies, including the Osaka study have also linked regular screen use with causing reductions in the amount of protective substances in mucins in tears.

-Regular computer users are also recommended to wear Moisture Chamber Glasses, which are designed to keep your eyes moisturised by reducing the evaporation of tears.
+Regular computer users are recommended to wear Moisture Chamber Glasses, which are designed to keep your eyes moisturised by reducing the evaporation of tears.